Arabic and Oriental Booksellers

 - When searching, please remember to drop initial articles, and to use the appropriate transliteration scheme.
 North American and UK libraries use the ALA-LC transliteration tables of the Library of Congress.

 Relatively few second-hand and antiquarian booksellers specialize in books from or on the Middle East.
-The booksellers on the following list are such specialists; they all offer a broad range of material on the Middle East and Islam, and issue new catalogues periodically.
-Smitskamp in the Netherlands probably has the largest selection of rare books, and can provide many of the classic editions printed in ninetennth-century France and Germany.
+Smitskamp in the Netherlands probably has the largest selection of rare books, and can provide many of the classic editions printed in nineteenth-century France and Germany.

 Arabic, Persian etc.